ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    vii.
 Modify the column headers and column data types as required to make any transformation.
 Incorrect data type selection can result in ingestion error.

    viii.
-For CSV files, you can select the **Advanced attributes** to customize the file interpretation for the following:
+For .csv and .txt files, you can select the **Advanced attributes** to customize the file interpretation for the following:

       **Header in first row:** Select this option if the CSV file has a header row containing column names.